ld210/Arkanoid404/README.md

 # Arkanoid404 ![Work In Progress](https://img.shields.io/badge/status-Work%20In%20Progress-blue.svg)

-Arkanoid404 is a 404 page in the form of a simple Breakout-like game, written in Typescript with Angular v7
+Arkanoid404 is a 404 page in the form of a simple Breakout-like game, written in Typescript with Angular v7 This is a work in progress in early stage, so it is not usable at all for the moment.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.